RonenGupta/SoftwareEngineeringFR_10SE/PROJECT_DEVELOPMENT.md

     SaveFrame = ttk.Frame(NASANOTEBOOK)

     # Add tabs to the Notebook
-    NASANOTEBOOK.add(IntroFrame, text = '🌌 Introduction 🌌')
+    NASANOTEBOOK.add(IntroFrame, text='🌌 Introduction 🌌')
     NASANOTEBOOK.add(FindFrame, text='⭐ Find an APOD! ⭐')
     NASANOTEBOOK.add(ViewFrame, text='💫 View and Save an APOD! 💫') NASANOTEBOOK.add(SaveFrame, text='🪐 View and Remove Saved APODS! 🪐')

     # -- IntroFrame Code --
     # Add an APOD image into the IntroFrame
-    image = PhotoImage(file="APOD image.png")
+    intro_image = PhotoImage(file="APOD image.png")  # Load the APOD image
     canvas = Canvas(IntroFrame, width=300, height=200)
     canvas.pack(pady=20, padx=10)
-    canvas.create_image( 0, 0, image = image,
-                                 anchor = "nw")
+    canvas.create_image(0, 0, image=intro_image, anchor="nw")  # Use the global reference

     # Add a basic greeting and informative section about the actual system
-    intro_label_find = Label(IntroFrame, text="Welcome to the NASA Astronomy Picture of the Day system!\n You'll be able to: \n 1.
-Find the Daily APOD! \n 2.
-View an APOD of your choice! \n 3.
-Save that APOD for later viewing! \n Have fun in your astronomical fantasies! \n Made by Ronen Gupta", font = ("Arial", 10)) intro_label_find.pack(pady=10)
+    intro_label_find = Label(IntroFrame,text="Welcome to the NASA Astronomy Picture of the Day system!\nYou'll be able to:\n1.
+Find the Daily APOD!\n2.
+View an APOD of your choice!\n3.
+Save that APOD for later viewing!\nHave fun in your astronomical fantasies!\nMade by Ronen Gupta",font=("Arial", 10)) intro_label_find.pack(pady=10)

     # -- FindFrame Code --